-Financial contingencies exist for a business when, at the time of a financial statement, there is an existing yet unsettled circumstance that may cause the company to experience a financial gain or loss at some point in the future.
-Whether the company eventually realizes the gain or loss is contingent — meaning that it is dependent on outcomes or events that have not yet occurred or may not occur.
+So what exactly are contingencies?
+Financial contingencies exist for your business when, at the time of a financial statement, there is an existing yet unsettled circumstance that may cause the company to experience a financial gain or loss at some point in the future.
+Whether you eventually realize the gain or loss is contingent — meaning that it’s dependent on outcomes or events that haven’t yet occurred or may not occur at all.

 Financial contingencies may be either contingent gains or contingent losses.
-In the example of the lawsuit given above, the company being sued is considered to have a contingent loss.
-An example of a contingent gain might be a tax review that is considered likely to result in a judgment in the company’s favour, that will benefit the company in the form of a tax refund or tax credit.
+In the above example of the lawsuit, your company has a contingent loss.
+An example of a contingent gain might be a tax review you reasonably expect to result in a judgment in your company’s favour in the form of a tax refund or tax credit.

 Properly Reporting Financial Contingencies

-The two factors that determine how a company must report a financial contingency are the probability of the future event actually coming to pass, and how accurately the amount of the contingency can be determined or estimated.
+So how do you report these contingencies?
+The two contingency factors that determine how your company must report a financial contingency are the probability of the future event actually coming to pass, and how accurately you can determine an estimate of the amount of the contingency.

-In determining the proper accounting for a financial contingency, the general rule is that you only record an accounting journal entry for gains or losses that are probable, and for which the contingent amount can be estimated with reasonable accuracy.
-If the best possible estimate of the contingency amount lies within a range of estimates, with no single estimate clearly better, then the contingency amount recorded should be the lowest estimate.
-For example, if your company is facing a lawsuit it will likely lose, and the judgment assessed may range from $100,000 to $300,000, then the contingent liability should be recorded as a reduction of net income by $100,000 and an accrued liability of $100,000.
+If the best possible estimate of the contingency amount lies within a range of estimates, with no single estimate clearly better, then you should record the lowest estimate.
+For example, if your company is facing a lawsuit it seems likely to lose, and the judgment may range from $100,000 to $300,000, then the contingent liability to record as a reduction of net income is $100,000.

-The determination of the probability of a contingency is a subjective one, but should be a reasonable assessment.
-If the contingency is considered remote (very unlikely) then there is no required report of it.
-If a contingency is considered possible, but less than probable, or if the amount of the contingency cannot be estimated with any reasonable accuracy, then the contingency doesn’t require an accounting journal entry — only a disclosure note accompanying financial statements.
+The determination of the probability of a contingency is a subjective one, but it’s a good idea to make the best estimate you can.
+If you consider the contingency as a highly unlikely outcome, then you don’t have to report it.
+When a contingency is possible, but less than probable, or you can’t estimate the amount of the contingency with any reasonable accuracy, then the contingency doesn’t require an accounting journal entry — only a disclosure note accompanying financial statements.